tjparnell/biotoolbox/docs/FAQ.md

 	(BED and refFlat are fastest), or import them into an annotation SQLite database file (see above).

-	There is an (unofficial) [effort](http://perl11.org) to make Perl faster by tweaking the internals.
-BioToolBox will install under [cperl](http://perl11.org/cperl/), although getting the prerequisites installed is not a trivial task.
-The speed gain is modest.

 - Why do you fork instead of using threads?

 	It's easier?
 Forking a child process is less complicated, as memory is automatically